Special forces: Poland

-During the start of World War II “September campaign,” the Polish Government did not sign the capitulation, but moved to Paris and then to London.
-In an attempt to achieve its aims the government in exile gave orders to the Polish resistance and formed a special military unit in Britain with the soldiers called Cichociemni (“silent and unseen”) paratroopers to be deployed into Poland.
+During the start of World War II "September campaign," the Polish Government did not sign the capitulation, but moved to Paris and then to London.
+In an attempt to achieve its aims the government in exile gave orders to the Polish resistance and formed a special military unit in Britain with the soldiers called Cichociemni ("silent and unseen") paratroopers to be deployed into Poland.
 The Cichociemni were trained similar to the British Special Forces, with the curricula differing according to each soldier's specialization.
 Their task, on deployment to Poland, was to sustain the structures of the Polish state, training the members of the Resistance in fighting the German occupant.
 This included taking part in the Warsaw Uprising.

 Australian

 Following advice from the British, Australia began raising special forces.
-The first units to be formed were independent companies, which began training at Wilson's Promontory in Victoria in early 1941 under the tutelage of British instructors.
-With an establishment of 17 officers and 256 men, the independent companies were trained as "stay behind" forces, a role that they were later employed in against the Japanese in the South West Pacific Area during 1942–43, most notably fighting a guerrilla campaign in Timor, as well as actions in New Guinea.
+The first units were independent companies, which began training at Wilson's Promontory in Victoria in early 1941 under the tutelage of British instructors.
+With an establishment of 17 officers and 256 men, the independent companies were trained as "stay-behind" forces, a role that they later played against the Japanese in the South West Pacific Area during 1942–43, most notably fighting a guerrilla campaign in Timor, as well as actions in New Guinea.
 In all, a total of eight independent companies were raised before they were re-organised in mid-1943 into commando squadrons and placed under the command of the divisional cavalry regiments that were re-designated as cavalry commando regiments.
 As a part of this structure, a total of 11 commando squadrons were raised.

-They continued to act independently and were often assigned at brigade level during the later stages of the war, taking part in the fighting in New Guinea, Bougainville and Borneo, where they were employed largely in long-range reconnaissance and flank protection roles.
+They continued to act independently and were often assigned at brigade level during the later stages of the war, taking part in the fighting in New Guinea, Bougainville and Borneo, where they were employed largely in long-range reconnaissance and flank-protection roles.
 In addition to these units, the Australians also raised the Z Special Unit and M Special Unit.
-M Special Unit was largely employed in an intelligence-gathering role, while Z Special Force undertook direct action missions.
-One of its most notable actions came as part of Operation Jaywick, in which several Japanese ships were sunk in Singapore Harbour in 1943.
+M Special Unit largely had an intelligence-gathering role, while Z Special Force undertook direct-action missions.
+One of its most notable actions came with Operation Jaywick, which sank several Japanese ships in Singapore Harbour in 1943.
 A second raid on Singapore in 1944, known as Operation Rimau, was unsuccessful.

+Soviet

+The Soviet Union developed and expanded special forces – notably the GRU's Spetsnaz and the NKVD's Osnaz – in the period of World War II; such units included (for example) naval, army reconnaissance and parachute troops.